 What Is a CP2501 IRS Notice?

-A CP2501 IRS notice is a letter from the Internal Revenue System that questions your payment or income information you reported to them.
+A CP2501 notice is a letter from the IRS that questions your payment or income information you reported to them.
 You may have income that you did not claim or other credits that the IRS needs to review that can possibly increase or decrease your return.

 Sometimes, you may just have to acknowledge the change.
 Other times, you may have to provide them with an explanation.
 It is important to note that the CP2501 IRS notice is not a bill.
 The IRS most likely needs more information from you.